Sissy hypno: Compulsive use and self-reported “addiction”

 More than half of frequent or daily consumers in the 2023 Sexuality & Culture study described compulsive patterns of use, with several explicitly labeling their behavior as “addictive,” though the study did not make clinical diagnoses.

 Lifestyle disruption and time cost

 Participants reported sissy-hypno viewing expanding from secretive, time-bounded use to a pervasive daily routine that crowded out ordinary activities and priorities.

 Escapism and dysfunction

 Accounts repeatedly tied use to escapist coping.
-The authors note these patterns align with problematic digital-media use linked to individual-level dysfunction, and recommend clinical investigation of compulsive AGPP use.
+The authors note these patterns align with problematic digital-media use linked to individual-level dysfunction, and recommend clinical investigation of compulsive use.

 Identity confusion and distress

 A subset of consumers reported confusion about sexual or gender identity associated with sissy-hypno consumption.
 The authors characterise these as issues of potential clinical significance that merit further study.

 Scale and visibility

 The study documents significant online reach for sissy hypno, including one major hosting site reported at approximately 4.8 million monthly visitors during the research period, alongside active compilation channels and Reddit communities distributing the content.